AlanSanchezP/generator-frontend-dev/README.md

 ## Section subgenerator

-You can create a new section, with its respective nunjucks and styus files, by running
+You can create a new section, with its respective nunjucks and stylus files, by running

 ```bash
 yo frontend-dev:section